learn-co-curriculum/java-generics/README.md

-Looking back on the data structures we just learned about, we saw we could have a collection of reference type variables; such as a `List` of `Book` objects, or a `Queue` of `String` variables.
+Looking back on the data structures we just learned about, we saw we could have a collection of reference type variables; such as a `List` of `Book` objects, or a `Set` of `String` variables.
 All of these data structures worked logically the same despite the different type of object we defined the data structure to hold.
 That is because Java heavily uses the concept of generics.
 **Generics** are _parameterized types_ which enable us to create classes,